Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-The last two lines sum up the consequences of such actions - the soul will be drowned, there will be no relief or positive ending.
+The last two lines sum up the consequences of such actions—the soul will be drowned, and there will be no relief or positive ending.

 So we have here someone who isn't happy, who is questing after love (Keats himself) and is being told not to go certain places or do certain things.
 They have a pale forehead, they're sad because of an elusive love, they're sorrowful, they suffer anguish.

 If the first stanza warns of suicidal thoughts and death as a result of love frustration, represented mythologically, definitely not recommended, then the second tells of what to do when a melancholy fit suddenly hits.

 The first quatrain sets the scene, powerful images of nature and heavy language (fit/fall/weeping/droop-headed/shroud) give no doubt as to the severity of the effects.

 But there is no shy backing away from them.
 On the contrary, the advice is to glut thy sorrow . . . that is, gain as much as you can, fill yourself up emotionally from the simple pleasure a rose might give.